jsenv/core/docs/building/readme.md

 # Key features

 - Url versioning to enable long term caching
-- Favor cache reuse thanks to importmap
+- Accurate cache invalidation: changing one file invalidates one file in browser cache
-- Can build code that works on browsers without native support:
+- Can build code that works on browsers without native support for:
   - importmap
   - top level await
   - script type module